 Accessing New Zealand: part one

-Have a disability?
-Well you’re about to be disproven by Jasmine, who has Friedreich’s Ataxia and has just come back from New Zealand.
+Have a disability and want to travel to New Zealand?
+Well you’re about read the adventures of Jasmine, who has Friedreich’s Ataxia and has come back to tell the tales!
 Find out how you too can take a trip to New Zealand.

 My name is Jasmine, I’m 21 and I’m from Portsmouth, England.
 I was diagnosed with Friedreich’s Ataxia in October 2010, a degenerative neurological disorder.
 As a side effect of this condition (which has meant that I can’t walk at all), I also have metal rods fused to my spine to correct scoliosis.
 My wheelchair is Quickie Helium and has a rigid frame, though the wheels do come off and the back folds down flat to the seat.